Topics:

 12. Other Income

-Report any income on the IA 1040, Schedule 1, line 11 which was received while an Iowa resident or income from Iowa sources while a nonresident.
+Part-year residents: Report any other income including income on IA 1040 Schedule 1, lines 9 and 11, which was earned in Iowa or received while an Iowa resident.
 This includes any federal nonconformity adjustments including the depreciation/section 179 adjustment from the IA 4562A.
 This also includes non-exempt pension, annuity, and IRA income received while an Iowa resident.
+Report IA source K-1 modifications from IA 1040 Schedule 1, line 3 on this line using code ā€œeeā€.

-Report all other income from Iowa sources.
-This includes the Bonus Depreciation and Section 179 Adjustment attributable to Iowa from the IA 4562A.
+Nonresidents: Report all other income from IA 1040, Schedule 1, lines 9 and 11 from Iowa sources.
+This includes the bonus depreciation and section 179 adjustment attributable to Iowa from the IA 4562A.
 Where this other income or adjustment relates to income allocated to Iowa on another line of this form, include such other income or adjustments in the same ratio as the income to which it relates was allocated to Iowa.
+Report the Iowa-source amount of your IA K-1 modifications from IA 1040 Schedule 1, line 3, and Iowa allocated income from your IA 1065 K-1, line 20(b), or IA 1120S K-1, line 17(b), on this line using code ā€œeeā€.

-13. Iowa source gross income
+13. Iowa-Source gross income

 Add lines 1-12

-14. Federal total income from IA 1040, line 1 Enter federal total income from IA 1040, line 1
+14. Federal total income from IA 1040, line 1 Enter federal total income from IA 1040, line 1a

-15. Iowa modifications to federal total income from IA 1040 Schedule 1, line 13
+15. Iowa modifications to federal total income

 16. Total